"Because Language is more than Grammar 因語言超過語法"

 1. Create a text file to hold your database

 The first step is to create a text file to which you will continuously add references along with your comments.
-I suggest that you name the file index.csv. (left mouse click to view, right mouse click to download sample file)
+The following are the first lines of a database related to my research.

 -dwn-ref-ct : References related to TOF measurement of Charge Transport Polymers Compiled by J White